 Richmond, Virginia 23218-2120

-In addition, a PDF version of the completed application document must be submitted to the Office of Board Relations at board@doe.virginia.gov
+In addition, a PDF version of the completed application must be submitted on the form provided by VDOE by email to the Office of Board Relations at board@doe.virginia.gov and to labschools@doe.virginia.gov.

 Note: The Virginia Freedom of Information Act (FOIA), § 2.2-3700 et seq. of the Code of Virginia, guarantees citizens of the Commonwealth and representatives of the media access to public records held by public bodies, public officials, and public employees.
 Please be advised that documents submitted to VDOE are subject to FOIA and must be released in response to a FOIA request unless the records are exempt as specifically provided by law.